FLAREPOINT

 5. Artificial intelligence (the AI Copilot)

-The Service includes an AI assistant ("Copilot") that lets users ask questions and request actions in plain language.
-We designed it to be privacy-protective:
+The Service includes an optional AI assistant ("Copilot") that lets users ask questions and request actions in plain language.
+Because it involves a provider outside Canada, we describe it in more detail than the rest of this Policy.

 6. Disclosure of personal information